surol/ng2-resrc/README.md

 - `[rikeStatus]` optionally accepts a `StatusView` instance, that can be constructed by `StatusCollector.view()` method.
 - `[rikeStatusLabels]` accepts a `StatusLabelMap` instance, that can be used to customize statuses.
 - `[rikeStatusLabelText]` function converts status label to text to display.
-Supports string labels and labels of type `DefaultStatusLabel` which are used by default.
+Supports string labels and labels of type `DefaultStatusLabel` which is used by default.
 Everything else is converted to string by default.
 - `[rikeStatusLabelClass]` function returns status label CSS class according to `StatusView` state.
-  By default supports classes provided by `DefaultStatusLabel.cssClass` or uses default classes.
+  By default supports classes provided by `DefaultStatusLabel.cssClass`, `DefaultStatusLabel.id`, or uses default classes.

 By default CSS classes has a form like `rike-status rike-status-XXX`.

 Some default status classes:

 - `rike-status-hidden` - indicates the status indicator should be hidden.
-  Use when no status labels known.
+  Used when there are no status labels known.
   Some labels may wish to hide status component e.g. when operation completed successfully.
 - `rike-status-processing` - indicates the operation is in process.
-- `rike-status-cancelled` - indicates the operation have ben cancelled.
+- `rike-status-cancelled` - indicates the operation has been cancelled.
 - `rike-status-failed` - indicated the operation failure.
 - `rike-status-succeed` - indicates the operation success.

-Additional status classes can be added for operations defined in base resource implementations.
+Additional status classes can be appended for operations defined in the base resource implementations.
 For example:

 - `rike-status-loading` - for `load` operation (of `LoadableResource`).
 - `rike-status-reading` - for `read` operation (of `CRUDResource`).
 - `rike-status-sending` - for `send` operation.

-You may call you operation similarly to apply this classes.
+You may call your operation similarly to apply these classes.

-The generated HTML looks like this:
+The generated HTML wood look like this:
 ```html
 <any-tag class="rike-status rike-status-CLASS...">
     <span class="rike-status-icon"></span>